mlpack/blog/content/blog/KartikGsocSummary.md

 ### Optimizer
- Conventional Neural Evolution implemented in MLPack is an optimizer that works like biological evolution in nature which selects best candidates based on their fitness scores and creates new generation by mutation and crossover of population.
+ Conventional Neural Evolution implemented in MLPack is an optimizer that works like biological evolution in nature which selects best candidates based on their fitness scores and creates new generation by mutation and crossover of the population.
 This then keeps on repeating iteratively till several generations after which healthy candidates are found which perform well in getting the desired output.

 ### References